Injuries on Fixed Platforms

 What You Can Collect if You’ve Been Hurt on a Fixed Platform

-If you’re classified as a longshoreman, the Longshore Act limits your recovery from your company to only two things:
+Were you injured in a platform accident?
+The Longshore Act limits your recovery from your company to only two things:

 - compensation benefits